mtorpey/wooden-ships/4-optional.md

     only.
 This is done in the Movement Notation Phase.
 B.  Only one message per ship may be sent to the other ships of the
     fleet in that phase.
-C.  This option should be used with the \"timed moves\" option.
+C.  This option should be used with the "timed moves" option.
 D.  Players may also wish to forbid any communications between players
     commanding different squadrons of different nationalities, to simulate their difficulties in reading each other\'s flag signaling